On positive Lyapunov exponents and SRB measures for partially hyperbolic systems

-In \cite{Moh}, the author showed that if a cocycle has dominated splitting with index 1 on some compact metric space, which can be characterized in terms of existence of invariant cone fields (or multicones), then the potential $\Phi_{\mathcal{A}}= \{\log \|\mathcal{A}^{n}\|\}_{n=1}^{\infty}$ is almost additive. \begin{prop}[{{\cite[Proposition 5.8]{Moh}}}] Let $X$ be a compact metric space, and $\mathcal{A}: X\rightarrow GL(d, \R)$ be a matrix cocycle over a homeomorphism map $(X, T)$.
+In this paper, we are interested in a $C^{1}$ diffeomorphism $f: M \rightarrow M$ on a compact Riemannian manifold that admits a dominated splitting $TM = E^{cs} \oplus E^{cu}$.
+In \cite{Moh}, the author showed that if a cocycle has 1-dominated splitting on some compact metric space, which can be characterized in terms of the existence of invariant cone fields (or multicones), then $ \|\mathcal{A}^{n}(x)\|$ is super-multiplicative for each $n$ and $x$. \begin{prop}[{{\cite[Proposition 5.8]{Moh}}}] Let $X$ be a compact metric space, and let $\mathcal{A}: X\rightarrow \glr$ be a matrix cocycle over a homeomorphism $(X, T)$.
 Assume that $(C_x)_{x\in X}$ is a 1-dimensional invariant cone field on $X$.
 Then, there exists $\kappa>0$ such that for every $m,n>0$ and for every $x\in X$ we have

 \end{prop}